dixy0/www.dixin.info/_pages/about.md

 ---

 ---
-Di pronounces as 'Dee', not 'Dye'.
+Xin is pronounced like 'Seen,' and Di is pronounced as 'Dee,' not 'Dye.'
 My Chinese name is 邸新.

 I am a Research Assistant Professor in the Department of Biomedical Engineering, New Jersey Institute of Technology ([NJIT](https://people.njit.edu/faculty/dixin)).
 My research interest is mainly on understanding brain connectivity and brain network organizations using brain imaging techniques such as functional magnetic resonance imaging (fMRI).
 Click [here](https://www.dixin.info/research/) for details about my research.